thomasabishop/eolas/_meta/Topic_Log.md

 ## Git

-- What is rebasing?
+- [ ] What is rebasing?
+- [ ] What is `git switch`
-- What is cherry-picking?
+- [x] What is cherry-picking
-- GitFlow methodology in the context of releases, hotfixes etc
+- [ ] Tagging (also in relation to Git flow)
-- How can you rollback without a hard-reset, i.e. how can you keep the future state (from the point of view of the rolled-back branch) accessible?
+- [ ] How can you rollback without a hard-reset, i.e. how can you keep the future state (from the point of view of the rolled-back branch) accessible?
-- Tagging (also in relation to Git flow)
-- See if there is an advanced Git course on LinkedIn

 ## JavaScript